Outdated or Unsupported Browser Detected

 The following links provide information on what Medicare is, who qualifies, how long it takes to get Medicare if on SSDI, the different parts of Medicare along with information on how it is different from Medicaid.
 There is also a number provided for those who have questions after reading the provided material.

-Below is a link for the Substantial Gainful Activity (SGA) amounts.
-This amount changes each year and is different for blind and non-blind individuals.
-This amount is important to understand as a person who is earning more than the monthly amount (net of impairment-related work expenses) is ordinarily considered to be engaging in Substantial Gainful Activity and no longer requires benefits.
+Substantial Gainful Activity Amounts change each year and are different for blind and non-blind individuals.
+The amount is important to understand as a person who is earning more than the monthly amount (net of impairment-related work expenses) is ordinarily considered to be engaging in Substantial Gainful Activity and no longer requires benefits.

 By using your Ticket to access DVR services, Social Security will not do a Continuing Disability Review (CDR) on you if you are making "Timely Progress" toward working off benefits.
 The following are some resources on making Timely Progress: